 - Pick one flattering color that doesn't clash with the trees, depending on the season.
-For example, hot pink will clash with Fall leaves.
+For example, hot pink or bright blue will clash with yellow Fall leaves.

 - Each season has dominant background colors.
 Schedule your session based on which dominant color blends with your home decor and the colors that flatter your hair/skin coloring.
 Summer: Deep greens and bright blue.
 Fall: Yellow, some orange and rust.
 Winter: Brown and grey.
 Spring: Yellow-green leaves and bright blue

 - Choose 2 other colors that compliment the main color.
-One could be a neutral, such as cream, brown, grey or black.
+One could be a neutral, such as cream/off-white, brown, grey or black.

 - Please NO White shirts with skinny stripes or plaid for men!
 The contrast between white and the dark color cause a digital malfunction called "moire"- a swirling effect that is very difficult to fix in photoshop.
 It's best to stick with solids for men.